 This Day In Writing History

 On March 2nd, 1904, the legendary American children's book writer and illustrator Dr. Seuss was born.
-He was born Theodor Seuss Geisel, Jr. in Springfield, Massachusetts.
-His father, Theodor Robert Geisel, managed his family's brewery and later became supervisor of Springfield's public parks.
+He was born Theodor Seuss Geisel Jr. in Springfield, Massachusetts.
+His father, Theodor Robert Geisel Sr., managed his family's brewery and later became the supervisor of Springfield's public parks.
 His mother, Henrietta, gave him her maiden name, Seuss, as his middle name.